Education Review Office (ERO) Report for 2014

 One of the most striking aspects of the Preschool classroom is its peacefulness.
 There is a deep sense of respect from the children towards others and from the teachers toward the children.
 Through "grace and courtesy" exercises, we teach children how to problem solve conflicts, how to act politely in varying situations and how to be kind and helpful to their friends.
 The result is a cohesive community of young children.

 The multi age classroom allows younger children to have role models and older children opportunities for leadership.
 Traditional classrooms, where children are grouped according to chronological age, fosters leadership on children with outgoing personalities.
-In the Montessori preschool classroom, even the shyest five year old is thrust into a leadership role, because the younger children look up to him and ask for his help and assistance.
+In the Montessori preschool classroom, even the shyest five year old is thrust into a leadership role, because the younger children look up to them and ask for their help and assistance.

-The youngest child fills her days with activities centred on "Practical Life".
-Here, she learns to sweep, bake, scrub, polish and care for all things in the environment.
-She experiments with sensorial materials that educate her visual, auditory and tactile senses.
-She plays vocabulary sound games and sings and dances when children gather for group activities.
+The youngest child fills their days with activities centred on "Practical Life".
+Here, they learn to sweep, bake, scrub, polish and care for all things in the environment.
+They experiment with sensorial materials that educate their visual, auditory and tactile senses.
+They play vocabulary sound games and sing and dance when children gather for group activities.

-As the child progresses in his experiences, he is introduced to sounds and symbols which lay the ground work for reading and writing in the future.
-He is introduced to numbers and the decimal system - with the most amazing concrete materials to show him the way.
-He learns about land and water forms, geometric figures, the political countries of the world; he learns about the parts of plants and animals and about music and art - at his own pace, in his own time.
+As the child progresses in their experiences, they are introduced to sounds and symbols which lay the ground work for reading and writing in the future.
+They are introduced to numbers and the decimal system - with the most amazing concrete materials to show the way.
+They learn about land and water forms, geometric figures, the political countries of the world; they learn about the parts of plants and animals and about music and art - at their own pace, in their own time.